MysteryCoder456/Raytracing-Example/README.md

 # Raytracing-Example
-A no-so-simple example of ray tracing in Python with Pygame
+A not-so-simple example of ray tracing in Python with Pygame